anchore/anchore-charts/stable/enterprise/README.md

 ## Configuration

-This section outlines the available configuration options for Anchore Enterprise.
+This section outlines some of the available configuration options for Anchore Enterprise.
 The default settings are specified in the bundled [values file](https://github.com/anchore/anchore-charts-dev/blob/main/stable/enterprise/values.yaml).
 To customize these settings, create your own `anchore_values.yaml` file and populate it with the configuration options you wish to override.
 To apply your custom configuration during installation, pass your custom values file to the `helm install` command:

 ```shell
 export NAMESPACE=anchore